An analysis of cult psychological thriller The Conversation (1974) – one of the most stylish films ever made.

 The road to ruin

 Harry’s surname is Caul.
 It’s an old superstitious belief that babies born with a caul or cowl have the gift of second sight.
 Hokum or not, Harry doesn’t have second sight – he doesn’t even see things that are right in front of him.
 Contrast this with the secret collective who are able to predict that Harry might try to destroy the tapes, and that he’ll eventually work out the truth about The Director.
-Both times, there able to take preemptive action.
+Both times, they’re able to take preemptive action.

 In The Lives of Others, a secret police officer becomes obsessed with the couple he’s spying on.
 But whereas Gerd Wiesler in that film comes to a discover a truer version of reality (and humanity), Harry runs in the opposite direction.